-Currently 64% of Catholic Charities teachers hold a BA or higher-level degree.
-Site Health and Safety Observation Checklists were completed for each classroom in the Spring and Fall.
-Program improvement plans were developed and implemented to address the items identified as needing attention.
-Staff continue to be trained on evacuation drills and emergency procedures for Lock Out/In, Shelter-in-Place.
-The completed manuals are used throughout the program year for reference and to provide site team training as needed throughout the program year.
+Site Health and Safety Observation checklists were completed for each classroom in the Spring and Fall.
+Action plans were developed and implemented to address the items identified as needing attention.
+The Safety / Evacuation Protocol manuals are used throughout the program year for reference and to provide site team training as needed throughout the program year.

 Catholic Charities continues its Ambassador Program which provides a connection between the teaching staff and the ECE Leadership Team.
 Staff members volunteer from each site and program option to participate in training committee meetings and provide insight and assistance reflective of the teaching staff.
 This continues to be a positive part of our ECE program.
-This year at both the mid-service training in February and the preservice training in August they demonstrated leadership skills by presenting training to agency staff.
+For the 2019-2020 program year, at both the Pre-service training in August and the Mid-service training in February, the ambassadors demonstrated leadership skills by presenting training to agency staff.
 This provides recognition and value for our staff and we believe assists in increasing overall staff satisfaction and retention.
-The Ambassadors along with the Education Specialists/Coaches/Home Visitors/Family Service Workers/Teaching staff and Site Supervisors provided successful math extravaganza events at the ECE sites for the Head Start children and their families.
+The Ambassadors along with the Education Specialists/Coaches/Home Visitors/Family Service Workers/Teaching staff and Site Supervisors have worked to develop training opportunities that meet the needs of the staff and can be presented in a safe and healthy way that aligns with the pandemic recommendations.